 I called P to let him know I was just fine.
 He apologized profusely for the oven smell.
 I assured him it was no big deal.
 And it really had almost completely gone away during my time outside.

-I later sent him photo evidence of the oven knobs on “off” to reassure him all was well.
+He later received photo evidence of the oven knobs on “off” to reassure him all was well.

-I notified the three friends I’d been in communication with I made it inside.
-I thanked Friend 3 for contacting P for me.
+I notified the three friends I’d been in communication with I made it inside and thanked Friend 3 for contacting P for me.
 Friend 1 joked I was going to get high off the oven cleaner fumes.
 Friend 2 said he was proud of me and knew I’d figure it out.

 “I didn’t figure it out.
 I was rescued like a weak little princess,” I said.